neuro-inc/platform-blog/content/blog/mlops-overview-tools-and-processes-for-modern-deep-learning.md

 ---
 path: /tools-for-cutting-edge-deep-learning-mlops
 date: 2020-05-19T07:54:00.142Z
-title: 'MLOps Overview -- Tools and Processes For Modern Deep Learning  '
+title: 'MLOps Overview of Tools and Processes For Modern Deep Learning  '
 description: A description of the current MLOps toolkit and methods
 ---
 ## **TOOLS FOR MODERN DEEP LEARNING**

 ##### by Aleksei Shabanov

 ##### aleksei.shabanov@neuromation.io

 ### Contents

 * A high-level overview of the deep learning pipelines and tools
 * Discussion on what a training loop is, tools and approaches for implementing

-### How does an initial ML pipeline look on neu.ro platform?
+### An initial ML pipeline on neu.ro platform

 1. Collect raw data
 2. Setup labeling process